esavage13/bluekai-ios-sdk/README.md

 ## Obtain BlueKai site ID

-For any demo projects a site id of "2" can be used.
+For any demo projects a site id of `2` can be used.

-But before you ship be sure to contact your BlueKai account manager for your company site ID.
+But before you ship, be sure to contact your BlueKai account manager for your company site ID.

 ## Add BlueKai SDK to Project